 I lied.
 There is something worse than coming home with video that doesn’t serve all your needs: video that your customers never see.

 Because every dollar spent on an unseen video is a dollar wasted.
 So beyond producing the actual video content itself, you must make sure your strategy for maximizing its use is sound.

-Though organic sharing can be effective when your sales team members have large social networks, you can’t rely on organic alone to get the message out—which is why paid and boosted media are your friends.
 And the best part about Kreber’s method for producing cost-efficient video is that it purposely leaves you with enough budget to amplify your content in many channels to your desired targets.